sras/yaar/README.md

   toSymbolLists _ = toSymbolList (Proxy :: Proxy x) : (toSymbolLists (Proxy :: Proxy a))
 ```

-Disclaimer: I got this from some stackoverflow thread.

 So now we have the routes in a plain list.
 Next we need to find a way to represent a bunch of handlers as a Haskell type, and have a mechanism to match it with the type that represents bunch of routes that we made earlier.
 That is done by the class constraints, type family applications and types of the following function

 ```